– March 22, 2013

 After moving from the city to the suburbs in third grade, Horn Pond became his refuge.
 More than a decade later, he would roam the woods near the pond taking pictures.
 After he became a professional photographer, he returned to the pond to measure his photographic achievements.

-A series of his photographs, Horn Pond, is featured at the Griffin Museum at Aberjona River Gallery in Winchester, MA, August 15 through October 22.
+A series of his photographs, Horn Pond, is featured at the Griffin Museum at Aberjona River Gallery in Winchester, MA, February 26 through April 22.
+A reception with the artist is March 19, 6-7:30 p.m.

 “These images tell, or rather show, that story,” he adds.
 “This is part of my evolution, from my compositions, to my subject matter, to my processing.
 And as they say in science, for it to be a viable experiment there must be only one variable and that was my knowledge and passion.”